Cantilever Beam with 1D Elements

 Step 5: Add Material

-• In the Model ribbon on the left panel, right-click on Model Add Property Materials.
+• In the Model Tree on the left panel, right-click on Model Add Property Materials.
 The group of materials will be created with one default item.
-You can add more Materials by right-clicking on the group → Insert Property Materialgroupitem or delete them by clicking on then pressing the Delete button.
-Each item has an ID number on the right, it starts from 1 with the default item.
-The ID number is used to assign the material to the model.
+You can add more items by right-clicking on the group → Insert Property Materialgroupitem or delete them by clicking on then pressing the Delete button.

-• Click on Material 1 then see the Property Tree Define the dimensions.
+• Click on Material 1 then see the Property Tree Define the parameters for material.

 Step 6: Constrain Model